Zanzibarr/MIPxHPLUS/Readme.md

 ## Abstract
-We compare current state-of-the-art MIP formulations for solving the delete-free relaxation in cost-optimal planning, integrating various preprocessing techniques from different publications and developing primal heuristics to provide warm-start solutions to the MIP solver.
-We then explore a novel approach to model acyclicity by computing violated landmarks and S.E.C., adding them as constraints: computing all landmarks a priori is intractable, since the number of potential landmarks grows exponentially with the problem size, just like S.E.C., making any brute-force approach computationally infeasible; instead we employ a constraint generation approach where new constraints are identified dynamically: upon encountering an infeasible solution, we detect violated cuts within that solution and incorporate them as additional constraints, progressively constructing the minimal constraint set required for both feasibility and optimality.
-Our experimental evaluation demonstrates that this landmark-based formulation achieves competitive performance with existing methods in both space and time efficiency
+We investigate existing Mixed Integer Programming (MIP) formulations for cost-optimal delete-free STRIPS Planning: these models are built by enforcing acyclicity in the underlying causal relation graphs using time labeling and vertex elimination methods.
+We then propose two new approaches to modeling acyclicity, one based on dynamically identifying subtour elimination constraints, and the other based on disjunctive landmark constraints.
+In addition, we propose to warm start the models with the landmarks computed by the LM-cut heuristic, and describe a simple greedy primal heuristic to provide a starting feasible solution to the MIP solver.
+Our results demonstrate that the proposed techniques outperform the current state of the art, both in space and time efficiency.

 ## Publications associated to this code
 Master thesis in Computer Engineering: [\[pdf\]](results/MIP_formulations_for_deletefree_AI_planning.pdf)